-- Waste treatment and disposal at sites owned or controlled by third parties - Wastewater treatment - Disposal of waste generated in operations - Disposal of waste generated in the production of purchased materials and fuels - Disposal of purchased or sold products at the end of their life. - Electricity-related activities not included in scope 2 (see Appendix D) - Extraction, production, and transportation of fuels consumed in the generation of electricity (either purchased or own-generated by the reporting company) - Purchase of electricity that is sold to an end user (reported by a utility) - Generation of electricity that is consumed in a T&D system (reported by end user).
+Electricity-related activities not included in scope 2 (see Appendix D) - Extraction, production, and transportation of fuels consumed in the generation of electricity (either purchased or own-generated by the reporting company) - Purchase of electricity that is sold to an end user (reported by a utility) - Generation of electricity that is consumed in a T&D system (reported by end user).

 Extraction and production associated with purchased materials and fuels.

-ACCOUNTING FOR SCOPE 3 EMISSIONS

-Four general steps can be articulated in accounting for scope 3 emissions:
+ACCOUNTING FOR SCOPE 3 EMISSIONS Five general steps can be articulated in accounting for scope 3 emissions:

-1. Describe/map the value chain.
+1. Describe/Map the value chain.
 The purpose of mapping the value chain is to identify the full range of possible scope 3 categories before an organization determines which are most relevant and should be included in the scope 3 inventory.
-This value chain represents all the activities upstream and downstream of the organization that contribute to, or are a consequence of, its operations (see Figure 4.4 below).
-Describing the value chain might include listing all the suppliers, and inputs and outputs related to the organization, also encompassing the activities already tracked in scope 1 and scope 2.
+This value chain represents all the activities upstream and downstream of the organization that contribute to, or are a consequence of, its operations (see Figure 4-4 below).
+Describing the value chain might include listing all the suppliers, inputs and outputs related to the organization, also encompassing the activities already tracked in scope 1 and scope 2.
 For this step, the list of scope 3 categories given earlier can be used as a checklist.
+Figure 4-4.
+Illustration of value chain mapping.

-2. Determine which scope 3 categories are relevant.
+Adapted from Scope 3 Accounting and Reporting Standard - Draft for Road Testing, January 2010 2.
+Determine which scope 3 categories are relevant.
 Only some types of upstream or downstream emissions categories might be relevant to the organization.
-They may be relevant for several reasons:

-- They are large (or believed to be large) relative to the organization's scope 1 and scope 2 emissions - Potential emissions reductions in these categories could be undertaken or influenced by the organization. - They contribute to the organization's GHG risk exposure (e.g., climate change related risks such as financial, regulatory, supply chain, product and technology, compliance/litigation, reputational, and physical risks) - They are deemed critical by key stakeholders (e.g., feedback from constituents, suppliers, citizens, or legislators) - They are an outsourced activity that previously contributed significantly to an organization's scope 1 or scope 2 emissions, or represent an activity that comparable government organizations typically perform "internally" with own staff and facilities

-The following are examples of scope 3 activities that may be relevant to organizations:
+They may be relevant for several reasons: &lt;sup>13 "Purchased materials and fuels" are those purchased or otherwise brought into the organizational boundary. - They are large (or believed to be large) relative to the organization's scope 1 and scope 2 emissions - Potential emissions reductions in these categories could be undertaken or influenced by the organization. - They contribute to the organization's GHG risk exposure (e.g., climate change related risks such as financial, regulatory, supply chain, product and technology, compliance/litigation, reputational and physical risks) - They are deemed critical by key stakeholders (e.g., feedback from constituents, suppliers, citizens, or legislators) - They are an outsourced activity that previously contributed significantly to an organization's scope 1 or scope 2 emissions, or represent an activity that comparable government organizations typically perform "internally" with own staff and facilities The following are examples of scope 3 activities that may be relevant to organizations: